buffed-labs/reactive-dot/apps/docs/react/guides/async.md

 :::info Promise stability & reactivity

-The promise maintains a stable reference across re-renders, making it safe to use with React 19's `use()` hook.
+The promise maintains a stable reference across re-renders, making it safe to use with React 19's `use` function.
 However, it's also reactive: when the underlying data changes (from chain subscriptions, query invalidations, or parameter updates), the promise automatically resolves to the new value, triggering a re-render.

 :::

-### Using React's `use()` hook
+### Using React's `use` function

-The simplest way to consume a promise is with React 19's built-in `use()` hook, which suspends at the call site.
+The simplest way to consume a promise is with React 19's built-in `use` function, which suspends at the call site.

 ```tsx
 import { useSpendableBalance } from "@reactive-dot/react";